-While the economy is still adjusting from the COVID-19 pandemic, downtown remains well-positioned for recovery and local businesses continue to rebound from the adverse impact caused by loss of tourism and business conventions, cancelation of weekly and signature events, and periodic disruption from civil unrest.
-During the past year, various businesses were required to close temporarily or alter their business model, and several popular events were put on hold.
+While the economy continues to adjust from the COVID-19 pandemic, downtown remains well-positioned to recover from the adverse impacts of reduced tourism, loss of business conventions, cancelation of weekly and signature events, and periodic disruption from civil unrest.
+The past year has been difficult on businesses that were forced to close temporarily, alter their business model, experienced staffing shortages, or were dependent on traffic from popular events that were put on hold.
 Despite these challenges, the nearby beach remained a local and regional destination, with diners patronizing expanded outdoor dining areas and business owners pivoting operations to attract new sales.

 In light of the pandemic, the HBDBID has taken steps to improve operations and develop programs and events that support downtown businesses.
 Although assessments collected were less than projected and Surf City Nights, a major revenue generator, was canceled throughout most of FY 2020-2021, the HBDBID was awarded COVID-19 related stimulus funding which helped to offset the decline in revenue.
-The HBDBID has regular contact with businesses and actively identifies ways to stimulate commercial activity in partnership with the City, Visit Huntington Beach (VHB), and the Chamber of Commerce.
+The HBDBID communicates regularly with businesses and actively identifies ways to stimulate commercial activity in partnership with the City, Visit Huntington Beach (VHB), and the Chamber of Commerce.
 Improved marketing efforts have helped to promote the downtown area and include the increase of social media exposure via Facebook and Instagram, and partnerships on local campaigns such as the OneHB Clean & Safe Pledge, 12 Blocks of Cheer, and Show your HB Love.
 For additional information, a copy of the FY 2020-2021 Annual Report is attached which provides an overview of the past year.

 Other notable achievements include enhancements to safety and cleanliness with the re-introduction of the Ambassadors Security Program and a re-evaluation of maintenance services.
-The Ambassadors Security Program has played an instrumental role in the safety of downtown and will continue, in partnership with VHB, to work with business owners, patrons, residents, and the City's Police Department to address safety-related issues by observing and reporting situations concerning the well-being and safety within downtown.
-Maintenance operations, with funds administered through the City's Public Works Department for the maintenance agreement, saw an increase in takeout trash which prompted a re-evaluation of power washing and daily porter services.
+The Ambassadors Security Program has played an instrumental role in the safety of downtown and will continue, in partnership with VHB, to work with business owners, patrons, residents, and the City's Police Department to address safety-related issues by observing and reporting situations concerning well-being and safety within downtown.
+Maintenance operations, with funds administered through the City's Public Works Department for the maintenance agreement, saw an increase in takeout trash which prompted a reevaluation of power washing and daily porter services.
 The City and the HBDBID recently collaborated on a Request for Qualifications with the objective of expanding the footprint of cleaning services while also focusing on the most heavily trafficked areas.

 Looking ahead, the FY 2021-2022 Annual Report outlines opportunities that will be explored to provide a cleaner, safer, and more pedestrian-friendly downtown by incorporating lessons learned from COVID-19.
 In addition to enhanced maintenance and safety measures, other efforts to increase economic vitality include rebranding, new off-peak events, expanded social media engagements, redesign of the website, and improved membership services through marketing, communications, and programming.
 The return of successful holiday events such as Halloween and Miracle on Main Street and new events like Surf City Movie Nights will help to increase foot traffic and consumer spending throughout downtown.
-Integrating the annual business license and the BID assessment fees into one invoice will also assist with monthly revenue collections.

 In 2017, a revised Reserves Operating Policy established guidelines for how resources can be used to benefit downtown businesses and included a suggestion to maintain one year of operating expenses.
 As of June 30, 2021, there is a reserve of \$160,733.80 (reflected on the Statement of Financials in the Annual Report) which includes \$100,000 in Economic Injury Disaster Loan (EIDL) funds which helped compensate revenue losses associated with COVID-19.
-The HBDBID received a total of \$150,000 un EIDL funds and the remaining \$50,000 was used to cover operating costs this past year.
+The HBDBID received a total of \$150,000 in EIDL funds and the remaining \$50,000 was used to cover operating costs this past year.